 One of the most practical methods is tax loss harvesting.
 This involves selling underperforming coins to realise a capital loss, which can then be offset against profits from other disposals.
 For example, if an investor reports £5,000 in total gains but locks in a £2,500 loss, the net taxable Gain is reduced to £2,500, comfortably below the HMRC crypto tax-free threshold.

 This means no CGT is owed.
 Even more valuable is the ability to carry forward unused losses indefinitely, enabling future offset against gains from assets such as Bitcoin or Ethereum.
 In this way, harvesting losses becomes a powerful long-term strategy in crypto tax planning.
+The more transactions you have, the more it pays to model different disposal scenarios in advance with crypto tax planning specialists instead of reacting after year-end.

 A smart move involves using tax rules for gifts of crypto between spouses to lower your Capital Gains Tax.
 If a couple transfers property to each other while they live together, it doesn’t create a taxable profit or loss.
 When one spouse receives property, they take over the original purchase price.
 The spouse giving the property doesn’t face taxes right away.
 Husbands, wives, and partners can combine their tax benefits for cryptocurrency gains in the UK.
 Each person gets an annual allowance, so using both allowances means you pay less tax.